heiseonline/shariff/README.md

 | `data-twitter-via` | Screen name of the user to attribute the Tweet to | `null` |
 | `data-url`         | The canonical URL of the page to check. | page's canonical URL or `og:url` or current URL |

+## Supported browsers

+Shariff supports the following Browsers:

+- Firefox
+- Google Chrome
+- Internet Explorer/Edge
+- Safari

+The current and previous releases of Firefox, Google Chrome, Internet Explorer/Edge and Safari are supported on a rolling basis.

 ## Backends

 In order to display share counts with Shariff, you need one of the following backends: